-The walk starts in Caterham (a commuter town on the edge of zone 6) and heads south along a ridge to join the North Downs Way (NDW).
-The main part of this walk then follows the NDW along the edge of the North Downs escarpment, through pretty woods carpeted with wild garlic and clearings with nice views to the south.
-There is a slight diversion from the NDW through the Tisey Plantation.
+The walk starts in Caterham (a commuter town on the edge of Zone 6) and heads south along a ridge to join the North Downs Way (NDW).
+The main part of this walk then follows the NDW along the edge of the North Downs escarpment, through pretty woods carpeted with wild garlic and bluebells and clearings with nice views to the south.
+There is a slight diversion from the NDW through the Titsey Plantation.
 The morning of the walk is quite strenuous as the path meanders up and down the side of the North Downs escarpement.

 After passing Titsey, the M25 is left behind, and the walk is quiet.
-Lunch is at pub on the summit of Botley Hill (268m), a Marilyn and the highest point on the North Downs.
-Note the true summit is by a water tower/radio mast, about 1km west of the trig point.
+Lunch is at a pub on the summit of Botley Hill (268m), a Marilyn and the highest point on the North Downs.
+Note the true summit is by a water tower/radio mast, about 1 km west of the trig point.

 The afternoon section continues along the NDW, through more open land and field, with views to the south